JetBrains/guide/site/gamedev/tutorials/rider-godot-pong/source-control/index.md

 thumbnail: ./thumbnail.png
 ---

-Outside of binary assets like images, video, and audio, most of Godot Game Engine's files are text-based.
+Outside binary assets like images, video, and audio, most of Godot Game Engine's files are text-based.
 This means that it works seamlessly with source control.
 If you remember, when starting our project, we could select our source control option; in our case, it was **Git**.

 In the same directory as your project, you can run the `git init` command to initialize your project for source control management.
 You'll also want to ensure your `.gitignore` file is updated to keep unwanted assets out of source control.